ericliujian/3rd-Party-Authenticaion/README.md

 ## Introduction

-<p1>In nowadays, there is a great need for federation among clouds ,fog or edge and provide authentication for security.
+<p>In nowadays, there is a great need for federation among clouds ,fog or edge and provide authentication for security.
-In this project, we will provide a universal federated authentication proxy to provide transparency to support cloud, edge, fog-OIDC and fog-802.1x sceaniros.</p1>
+In this project, we will provide a universal federated authentication proxy to provide transparency to support cloud, edge, fog-OIDC and fog-802.1x sceaniros.</p>
-<p2>In order to be transparent, the federator plays roles of virtual counterparts to provide pairwise statefulness and translation and it does not require
+<p>In order to be transparent, the federator plays roles of virtual counterparts to provide pairwise statefulness and translation and it does not require
-any modifications in the existing authentication protocols.</p2>
+any modifications in the existing authentication protocols.</p>